min2ha/ukwa-site/content/target/36769/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# David Rowlands (@DavidRowlandsUK) on Twitter (UKIP candidate for Merthyr Tydfil and Rhymney and South Wales East)

 David Rowlands is the UKIP candidate for Merthyr Tydfil and Rhymney and South Wales East at the 2016 National Assembly Elections.